 Chitosan is a fibrous substance that might reduce how much fat and cholesterol the body absorbs from foods.
 It also helps blood clot when applied to wounds.

 People use chitosan for high blood pressure, high cholesterol, obesity, wound healing, and many other purposes, but there is no good scientific evidence to support many of these uses.

 Possibly Effective for

-Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking chitosan by mouth if you are pregnant or breast-feeding.
+Pregnancy and breast-feeding: There isn't enough reliable information to know if chitosan is safe to use when pregnant or breast-feeding.
 Stay on the safe side and avoid use.